TomEnglish/pytaskapp/README.md

 ## Features

 - **Add Tasks:** Add new tasks to your to-do list.
+  - Input validation prevents:
+    - Empty tasks or tasks consisting only of whitespace.
+    - Tasks containing only symbols (at least one letter or number is required).
+    - Duplicate tasks (case-sensitive).
-  - Input validation prevents empty tasks, duplicate tasks (case-sensitive), and tasks longer than 50 characters.
+    - Tasks longer than 50 characters.
 - **View Tasks:** Display all current tasks with a corresponding number.
 - **Delete Tasks:** Remove tasks from the list by specifying the task name.
 - **Quit:** Exit the application.